scouten/ericscouten.dev/content/2021/09-30-my-cathedral/index.md

 comments = true
 +++

 Often when I need solace and reflection, I walk through this trail near Hansville.
-I'll write more about my decision to use Zola in a future "how I built this" article.
+I'll write more about my decision to use Zola in a future "how I built this" article, but for now I wanted to share with the Zola community.

 <!-- more -->